Skip to content

 Executive summary: why LSAS exists

-- PHI leakage through prompts, logs, and shadow integrations.
+• Data leakage through prompts, logs, and unbounded integrations.

-- Drift as models, providers, and prompts change underneath you.
+• Drift as models, providers, and prompts change underneath applications.

 What LSAS does instead